ibm-cloud-docs/vpc/vpe-create.md

 1. When all variables are initiated, do one of the following:

-   * To create an endpoint gateway for the specific VPC:
+   * Create an endpoint gateway for the specific VPC:

       ```sh
       curl -X POST -sH "Authorization:${iam_token}" \